Quantized thermal and spin transports of dirty planar topological superconductors: Topological pairing

 To examine the robustness of the quantized longitudinal thermal conductance against random charge impurities, we compute its disorder averaged values $\langle G^{th}_{xx} \rangle$ by adding a term $V(\vec{r})\Gamma_3$ to each site of the scattering region.
 Here as well $V(\vec{r})$ is uniformly and randomly distributed in the range $[-W/2,W/2]$ on every site of the scattering region, and $W$ denotes the disorder strength.
 We observe that $\langle G_{xx}^{th} \rangle$ retains its quantized value (in units of $\kappa_0$) up to a moderate disorder strength, as shown in Fig.~\ref{fig:pwavespintsc}(d), beyond which it acquires nonuniversal and nonquantized values before vanishing at sufficiently strong disorder.
-The values of $\langle G_{xx}^{th} \rangle$ typically saturate after averaging over 70 independent disorder realizations, irrespective of its strength.
+The quantization of $\langle G_{xx}^{th} \rangle$ in the weak disorder regime results from the absence of any backscattering between two counter-propagating Majorana edge modes of opposite spin projections in the $p \pm ip$ paired state, living on the same edge.
+As these edge modes have opposite spin projections, any backscattering between them is forbidden by any time-reversal symmetric disorder (such as the random charge impurities), which is the symmetry of class DIII (see Table~\ref{table:symmetryclassification}).
+The values of $\langle G_{xx}^{th} \rangle$ typically saturate after averaging over 150 independent disorder realizations, irrespective of its strength.
 See Fig.~\ref{fig:pwavespintsc}(e).
+In Fig.~\ref{fig:pwavespintsc}(d) and (e), we also display the standard deviation of $G_{xx}^{th}$ for each value of $W$, which also saturates after averaging over 150 independent disorder realizations.
+The qualitative behavior of the standard deviation of $G_{xx}^{th}$ is similar to the ones we discussed for all the previously cases.